 If you want to experience exquisitely beautiful Croatian nature, this NP is absolutely the perfect spot for you.
 And there’s lots to do in the area from exploring the beautiful hiking trails to rowing on the enchanting lakes of this gorgeous national park.

-There’s also a pool, a private beach, a mini-golf site and loads more!
+There’s also a pool, a private beach (for lounging or beach volleyball of course), a mini-golf site and loads more!
 Whether you’re looking to pitch a campervan or stay in a cute mobile home, you won’t be disappointed in Nevio Camping!

 Additionally, Orebic is the largest town on the Peljesac peninsula, and it’s a good spot to stay if you want to see more of the area.
 The charming town of Trpanj is just 20 minutes away by bike, and you can even get to Korcula in about 15 minutes with a boat.